-- (1) The employer may, following consultation with the practitioners affected, require a practitioner to transfer from one site to another within that practitioner's metropolitan health service and/or work across more than one site within that practitioner's metropolitan health service on either a continuing or ad hoc basis. - (2) In respect of any consultation about the deployment of practitioners pursuant to subclause (1) the needs of the employer and the practitioner should be appropriately balanced, taking into account: - (a) The role of practitioners as clinical leaders in facilitating excellence. - (b) The importance of teamwork in maximising morale, commitment and efficiency. - (c) The need to strive to improve flexibility and standards of care across the health system. - (d) The availability of viable alternatives. - (e) The needs and potential effects on existing services. - (f) The needs and effects on the practitioner and their colleagues including: - (i) their expertise and professional interests, - (ii) the role of the practitioner and the effect on teaching, research and other practitioners, - (iii) their family and carer responsibilities, and - (iv) such other issues as are relevant in the circumstances.
+- (1) The employer may, following consultation with the practitioners affected, require a practitioner to transfer from one site to another with the employer within the greater Perth metropolitan area and/or work across more than one site with the employer within the greater Perth metropolitan area on either a continuing or ad hoc basis. - (2) In respect of any consultation about the deployment of practitioners pursuant to subclause (1) the needs of the employer and the practitioner should be appropriately balanced, taking into account: - (a) The role of practitioners as clinical leaders in facilitating excellence. - (b) The importance of teamwork in maximising morale, commitment and efficiency. - (c) The need to strive to improve flexibility and standards of care across the health system. - (d) The availability of viable alternatives. - (e) The needs and potential effects on existing services. - (f) The needs and effects on the practitioner and their colleagues including: - (i) their expertise and professional interests,

-(g) The primacy of service delivery obligations.
+- (ii) the role of the practitioner and the effect on teaching, research and other practitioners, - (iii) their family and carer responsibilities, and - (iv) such other issues as are relevant in the circumstances. - (g) The primacy of service delivery obligations.